Einsenhorn/Einsenhorn/README.md

 Hi there! 👋

-I’m @Einsenhorn a French developer who enjoy solving problems, writing code to improve a product or trying something new 😀
+I’m [Einsenhorn](https://github.com/Einsenhorn) a French developer who enjoy solving problems, writing code to improve a product or trying something new 😀

 I’m interested by the majority of Javascript Frontend technologies/frameworks/libraries, NodeJS, ... (not interested by PHP/Ruby/Java).